The first gender-focused small business development center in the Mid-Atlantic Region.

 Programs are funded in part through a cooperative agreement with the U.S. Small Business Administration.
 SBA’s funding is not an endorsement of any products, opinions, or services.
 All SBA funded programs are extended to the public on a non-discriminatory basis.
 Reasonable arrangements for persons with disabilities will be made if requested at least two weeks in advance.

-Offers a 10-session start-up business plan course, a 5-week start-up program, an 8-week course for family home-based child care businesses, 2-hour workshops, a 12-session business growth series and a 1-day strategic planning session for established businesses.
+Offers a 10-session start-up business plan course, a 5-week start-up program, 2-hour workshops and a 1-day strategic planning session for established businesses.

 Business Finance Program